 Fitbit’s propriety algorithms calculate your Stress score based on the assessment of your electrodermal activity AND other measures such as your heart rate variability.

 Research has shown that Heart rate variability increases during relaxing and recovering activities and decreases during stress.
-Accordingly, HRV is typically higher when the heart is beating slowly and decreases as the heart beats more quickly.
+Accordingly, HRV is typically higher when the heart beats slowly and decreases as the heart beats more quickly.

 Other cheaper wearables out there primarily leverage HRV using the optical heart sensor.

-The best of the breed sensor for detecting stress are the ones that can measure the cortisol levels in your sweat and draw inferences but that technology is yet to be commercially marketed by the leading wearable manufacturers.
+The best of the breed sensor for detecting stress are the ones that can measure the cortisol levels in your sweat and draw inferences.
+Still, that technology is yet to be commercially marketed by the leading wearable manufacturers.

 Existing Research on Electro Dermal Activity and Emotional State